CNCLgithub/GenRFS/docs/src/getting_started.md

 The loglikelihood of this sample is computing with partial memoization.

+!!! note
-> Note: Due to the memoization of the partition table, the first call to `Gen.logpdf` may be slow
+    Due to the memoization of the partition table, the first call to `Gen.logpdf` may be slow

 ```@example 1
 Gen.logpdf(rfs, xs, pmbrfs)